 How Ali Received a New Liver — and How Her Grandmother Christine Would Be a Liver Donor and Honored at the Rose Parade

-Molly deRoos’ daughter Ali received a liver transplant at age 11.
-Six years later the family would be presented with the option of giving back: Christine Springer, Molly’s mother and Ali’s grandmother, became a liver donor.
-Christine was honored at the 2014 Rose Parade.
+Molly deRoos’s daughter Ali received a liver transplant at age 11.
+Six years later, the family would be presented with the option of giving back: Christine Springer, Molly’s mother and Ali’s grandmother, became a liver donor.
+Subsequently, Christine was honored at the 2014 Rose Parade.

 After getting a liver transplant at age 11, Ali Brown wanted to know one thing from her mother Molly deRoos of Ithaca.

 “Is this what it feels like to not itch?”

 Molly said that Ali, who had been born with a liver defect called Progressive Familial Intrahepatic Cholestasis, itched from the day she was born until the day of her transplant.
 Itching is just one of the awful symptoms of liver disease that both children and adults suffer.
 But Ali was also severely jaundiced and the disease prevented her body from absorbing fat, so she failed to thrive and grow.

 “Because of the itching, she never slept through the night until her transplant.
 Despite that, she was always a very happy girl.
 She’d get up every morning and go to school with a smile on her face, ” says Molly.

 When I woke I remember immediately noticing that my skin and eyes were no longer jaundiced or yellow and I didn’t itch at all.
 It was amazing. — Ali Brown